howardpanton/coin_toss/README.md

     - It should be possible for any two player in different teams to have the possibility of being paired

-- Coin Toss has 51 players [player1, player2, player3...]
+- Coin Toss has 51 players [player1, player2, player3...] done

-- Each player belongs to a team
+- Each player belongs to a team done
-    - There are 8 teams
+    - There are 8 teams done
-    - Each team has a color [Red, yellow, Green, Blue, Orange, Pink, Black and White]
+    - Each team has a color [Red, yellow, Green, Blue, Orange, Pink, Black and White] done

 -